Cognation/darwin/README.md

 ```
 echo "OPENAI_API_KEY='<your_key>' " > .env
 ```
-All your data is stored on our machine, create your database using
+All your data is stored on your machine, create your database using:
 ```
 mkdir ./data && touch ./data/data.db && echo '{}' > ./data/data.db
 ```